Island Diary May 2019 Put-in-Bay Ohio

 Thurs., May 23rd – A storm goes through in the morning.
 The water temperature is about 58 degrees.
 The Biergarten at the Boathouse opens for the 2019 season.

-Sat., May 25th – The thunderstorm in the afternoon doesn’t put a damper on the fun being had by the nice crowd that on the island for the day.
-The Brig Niagara comes into Put-in-Bay harbor and spends the night at the Jet dock.
+Sat., May 25th – The thunderstorm in the afternoon doesn’t put a damper on the fun being had by the friendly crowd on the island for the day.
+The Brig Niagara enters Put-in-Bay harbor and spends the night at the Jet dock.

 Tues., May 28th – Rain in the early morning hours and at dinner time makes for a nice wet day on the Bay.

-Fri., May 31st – The weather forecast for June for our area is temperatures in the 70s and low 80s with not a lot of rain.
+Fri., May 31st – The weather forecast for June for our area is temperatures in the 70s and low 80s with little rain.
 High water in the lake will continue.